rjeschke/cetoneasm/README.md

 String literals:
 --
-Strings literals are only support as arguments to (some) meta commands.
+Strings literals are only supported as arguments to (some) meta commands.

 * `"ASCII STRING"` - ASCII
 * `a"ASCII STRING"` - ASCII